- Aboriginal Health

 Prospective Graduate Students

 Dr. Ferguson is currently accepting graduate student applications.
-Prospective students interested in pursuing a research graduate degree in the area of sport, health, and exercise psychology should contact Dr. Ferguson and provide a brief summary of prior research experience, an expression of interest in pursuing graduate studies, and unofficial transcripts.
+Prospective students interested in pursuing a research graduate degree in the area of sport, health, and exercise psychology or Indigenous peoples' health should contact Dr. Ferguson and provide a brief summary of prior research experience, an expression of interest in pursuing graduate studies, and unofficial transcripts.

 - Ferguson, L. J., & Gunnell, K. E. (2016).
 Eudaimonic wellbeing: A gendered perspective.
 In J. Vitterso (Ed.), Handbook of eudaimonic wellbeing. (pp. 427-436).
 Switzerland: Springer.